Wendy’s X Games case study hero

 The Move

 Instead of sponsoring from the outside, we worked from the inside.
 Former pros, past medalists, and people still in the mix helped shape the work end to end.
-This wasn’t influencer marketing.
+This was not influencer marketing.
 It was inner-circle marketing.
 We let insiders lead, prioritized cultural fluency over brand control, and created moments that felt native to the community.
 Bacon Boards beat banner ads every time.

 The Work

 We built a creator-first campaign designed to move at the speed of the moment.
 Over two compressed days, I worked shoulder to shoulder with the creative team and X Games crew to shape content in real time.
 Fast-turn shoots.
 Minimal resets.
 Handheld grit and field energy over commercial polish.
-The goal wasn’t perfection.
+The goal was not perfection.
 It was proximity.
 The work earned attention by showing up the way the audience does: close, in the thick of it, and inside the action.